ian-abbott/iso9899/iso8859_convert_n3299_to_2024.md

 * In paragraph 2, remove the number «824» and replace it with an ugly paragraph break.
 (This may be an error in the published standard.)
-Also, sort the list of identifiers or keywords in alphanumeric order with underscores sorted after letters.
+Also, sort the list of identifiers or keywords in case-insensitive alphanumeric order with underscores sorted after letters.

 ## J.6.3

 * In paragraph 1, remove the number «1236» and replace it with an ugly paragraph break.
 (This may be an error in the published standard.)
-Also, sort the list of identifiers into alphanumeric order, but with underscore `_` sorting before end of string (for example, `abort_handler_s` appears before `abort`, and `BOOL_WIDTH` appears before `bool`).
+Also, sort the list of identifiers into case-insensitive alphanumeric order, but with underscore `_` sorting before end of string (for example, `abort_handler_s` appears before `abort`, and `BOOL_WIDTH` appears before `bool`).

 ## K.3.1.1